fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 ### Teaching Plan

-Every week you will watch 2 lectures, each 1.5 hours.
-Each week we will have either a homework assignment or a project due.
+Every week you will attend 2 lectures, each 1.5 hours.
+Most lectures will have a short vitamin assignment accompanying them and you will typically have a project due.
 Course staff will be holding office hours regularly throughout the week to provide guidance and feedback on the assignments.
-Towards the end of the semester your work in this class will culminate in a final project with a project group whom we will assign.
+Towards the end of the semester your work in this class will culminate in a final project with a project group.

 ### Learning goals